EventStore/EventStore/docs/server/quick-start/upgrade-guide.md

 We have disabled anonymous access to streams by default in this version.
 This means that read and write requests from clients need to be authenticated.

-If you see authentication errors when connecting to EventStoreDB after upgrading, please ensure that you are either using default credentials on the connection, or are providing user credentials with the request itself.
+If you see authentication errors when connecting to EventStoreDB after upgrading, please ensure that you either use default credentials on the connection or provide user credentials with the request itself.

-If you want to revert back to the old behavior, you can enable the `AllowAnonymousStreamAccess` and `AllowAnonymousEndpointAccess` options in EventStoreDB.
+If you want to revert to the old behavior, you can enable the `AllowAnonymousStreamAccess` and `AllowAnonymousEndpointAccess` options in EventStoreDB.
 Requests to the HTTP API must be authenticated by default.
 Like with anonymous access to streams, anonymous access to the HTTP and gRPC endpoints has been disabled by default.
 The exceptions are the `/gossip`, `/info`, and `/ping` endpoints.

-Any tools or monitoring scripts accessing the HTTP endpoints (e.g. `/stats`) will need to make authenticated requests to EventStoreDB.
+Any tools or monitoring scripts accessing the HTTP endpoints (e.g., `/stats`) must make authenticated requests to EventStoreDB.

-If you want to revert back to the old behavior, you can enable the `AllowAnonymousStreamAccess` and `AllowAnonymousEndpointAccess` options in EventStoreDB.
+If you want to revert to the old behavior, you can enable the `AllowAnonymousStreamAccess` and `AllowAnonymousEndpointAccess` options in EventStoreDB.

 #### PrepareCount and CommitCount options have been removed

 We have removed the `PrepareCount` and `CommitCount` options from EventStoreDB.
-EventStoreDB will now fail if these options are present in the config on startup.
+EventStoreDB will fail if these options are present in the config on startup.

 These options did not have any effect and can be safely removed from your configuration file if you have them defined.

 #### Persistent subscriptions config event has been renamed

-We have renamed the event type used to store a persistent subscriptions configuration from `PersistentConfig1` to `$PersistentConfig`.
+We have renamed the event type used to store a persistent subscription configuration from `PersistentConfig1` to `$PersistentConfig`.
 This event type is a system event, so naming it as such will allow certain filters to exclude it correctly.

-If you have any tools or clients relying on this event type, then you will need to update them before you upgrade.
+If you have any tools or clients relying on this event type, you will need to update them before upgrading.

 ### From 21.10 and earlier